paulmhan/AllChat/README.md

 # AllChat Messaging App

 Much like other messaging apps, AllChat connects people from all around the world and all walks of life.
-However, unlike other messenger services, AllChat allows its users to connect and communicate, even if they do not speak the same language.
+However, unlike other messenger services, AllChat allows its users to effectively communicate, even if they do not speak the same language.

 ## Motivation